josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 ### Don't get confused by Sapper

-One other thing to know at this point in SvelteKit's existence is that it's actually the _second_ stab at a Svelte app framework; [Sapper](https://sapper.svelte.dev/) was the first.
+One other thing to know at this point in SvelteKit's existence is that it's actually the _second_ stab at a Svelte meta-framework; [Sapper](https://sapper.svelte.dev/) was the first.

 Sapper never seemed as big as SvelteKit does now, but it's been deprecated in favor of SvelteKit, and there's still some confusion that arises when searching online for code solutions in the space.